Ofgem has outlined a number of potential changes to network access arrangements and forward-looking charges.

 Ofgem will publish a follow-up in December to identify which proposals are worthy of further consideration.

-The document was released at the same time as an update to the significant code review on residual usage charges which the regulator began in June.
+The document was released at the same time as an update to the significant code review on residual network charges which the regulator began in June.
 Ofgem is proposing to shift the responsibility for residual charges solely onto suppliers to prevent perceived market distortions.
 At the moment the charges are split between suppliers and generators.